 The cover test checks how well your eyes work together to focus on an object.
 It is used to detect strabismus or a more subtle binocular vision problem that could cause eye strain or amblyopia (lazy eye).

 Ocular Motility Test

-Ocular motility testing is performed to determine how well your eyes can follow a moving object and/or quickly move between and accurately fixate on two separate targets.
-Problems with eye movements can cause eye strain and may affect reading ability, sports vision and other skills.
+Ocular motility testing determines how well your eyes follow a moving object and quickly move between and accurately fixate on two separate targets.
+Problems with eye movements can cause eye strain and affect reading ability, sports vision, and other skills.

 Stereopsis (Depth Perception) Test

 Stereopsis is the term used to describe eye teaming that enables normal depth perception and appreciation of the 3-dimensional nature of objects.